vtortola/WebSocketListener/README.md

    server.Start();
 ```

 Once the server has started, clients can be awaited asynchronously.
-When a client connects, a `WebSocketClient` will be returned:
+When a client connects, a `WebSocketClient` object will be returned:

 ```cs
    WebSocketClient client = await server.AcceptWebSocketClientAsync(cancellationToken);